Barbie in a Mermaid Tale 2: Plot

 A year after the events of the previous film, Merliah Summers is competing in the heats of an invitational surf-meet.
 Merliah wins first place, narrowly beating rival surfer, Kylie Morgan, though both get to compete in the finals in Australia.

-Merliah uses her magical necklace to transform into a mermaid and tell her mother Queen Calissa the good news.
-Calissa is preparing for the Changing of Tides Ceremony to be held at the ancient city of Aquellia deep in the waters of New Zealand, which is performed every twenty years to make the next princess of Oceana an official member of the royal family and imbuing them with the power to spin Merillia.
+Merliah uses her magical necklace to transform into a mermaid and tells her mother Queen Calissa the good news.
+Calissa is preparing for the Changing of Tides Ceremony to be held at the ancient city of Aquellia deep in the waters of New Zealand, which is performed every twenty years to bless a member of her royal family with the power to spin Merillia.
 Calissa expects Merliah to attend, but the surfing competition is on exactly the same day, causing them to argue, after which they part ways.

 In Australia, during the next round of the meet, Kylie beats Merliah when she deliberately brushes Merliah's surfboard and causes her to wipe out.
 Despite Kylie's win, Merliah's handstand maneuver attracts the attention of the crowd.
-That night, at a luau, Kylie is approached by a fish named Alistair who tells her that Merliah has powers that give her an advantage with surfing.
+That night, at a luau, Kylie is approached by a rainbowfish named Alistair who tells her that Merliah has powers that give her an advantage with surfing.
 Following Alistair's advice, Kylie steals the necklace, which Merliah has taken off for a photoshoot, puts it on and turns into a mermaid.
 Alistair then lures Kylie underwater to the deep trench where Eris is still trapped in a whirlpool.
 Snouts the sea lion, who witnessed Kylie's transformation, secretly follows them.
 Alistair and Eris trick Kylie into entering the whirlpool, taking Eris' place and freeing her.

 Snouts returns to the surface to fetch Merliah.
 Merliah follows Snouts to the trench and frees Kylie from the whirlpool, causing it to destabilize and self-destruct.
 Kylie thanks Merliah and apologizes for stealing her necklace; but keeps it for the time being so that she can breathe underwater in mermaid form.
 Kylie then promises Merliah to help her stop Eris.